chrisbanes/ActionBar-PullToRefresh/README.md

 HeaderTransformers are responsible for updating the header view to match the current state.
 If you do not provide a HeaderTransformer, there is a default implementation created for you called `DefaultHeaderTransformer`.
 This default implementation is what provides the default behaviour (growing progress bar, etc).

 ### Customised Header View layout
 If you feel that the default header view layout does not provide what you require, you can provide your own which is inflated for you.
-For the majority of cases, you will probably want to provide your own `HeaderTransformer` too so update your custom layout.
+For the majority of cases, you will probably want to provide your own `HeaderTransformer` as well, to update your custom layout.

 ---